ChenatYuchenZhang/github-tutorial/GH-createnewrepo.md

 --------------------------------------------

-1. Go to your own Github profile, click on **New** button to create a new repository.
+1. Go to your own Github profile, click on **New** button to create a new shark.

 2. Enter Repository Name.
 I have named my first repository `github-tutorial`.
 You will have to choose public unless you are a premium user.
 Always initialize this repository with a *README*.
 Click the green *Create Repository* button.